Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In recent years, there has been an increase in the incidence, which is obviously associated with increased stimulation of the immune system with newly created artificial antigens, which the human body did not have contact with during photogenesis.
+In recent years, there has been an increase in the incidence of the disease, which is obviously associated with increased stimulation of the immune system by newly created artificial antigens, with which the human body had no contact during the process of photogenesis.

-The first autoimmune thyroid lesion (4 cases) was described by Hashimoto in 1912, the disease was called Hashimoto's thyroiditis.
-For a long time this term was identical to the term chronic autoimmune or lymphocytic thyroiditis.
-However, clinical observations have shown that the latter can occur in different versions, accompanied by symptoms of hypo- and hyperthyroidism, an increase or atrophy of the gland, which made it expedient to isolate several forms of autoimmune thyroiditis.
-A number of classifications of autoimmune diseases of the thyroid gland was proposed.
-The most successful is the classification proposed by R. Volpe in 1984:
+Autoimmune thyroid disease (4 cases) was first described by Hashimoto in 1912, the disease was called Hashimoto's thyroiditis.
+For a long time, this term was identical to the term chronic autoimmune or lymphocytic thyroiditis.
+However, clinical observations have shown that the latter can occur in various forms, accompanied by symptoms of hypo- and hyperthyroidism, enlargement or atrophy of the gland, which made it appropriate to distinguish several forms of autoimmune thyroiditis.
+A number of classifications of autoimmune thyroid diseases have been proposed.
+The most successful, in our opinion, is the classification proposed by R. Volpe in 1984:

-All forms of chronic thyroiditis correspond to the requirements of E. Witebsky (1956) for autoimmune diseases: the presence of antigens and antibodies, the experimental model of the disease in animals, the possibility of disease transfer by means of antigens, antibodies and immunocompetent cells from healthy animals.
+All forms of chronic thyroiditis meet the requirements of E. Witebsky (1956) for autoimmune diseases: the presence of antigens and antibodies, an experimental model of the disease on animals, the possibility of transferring the disease with the help of antigens, antibodies and immunocompetent cells from sick animals to healthy ones.

 Causes of autoimmune thyroiditis

-A study of the HLA system showed that Hashimoto's thyroiditis is associated with loci DR5, DR3, B8.
-Hereditary genesis of the disease (thyroiditis) of Hashimoto is confirmed by data on frequent cases of the disease among close relatives.
-Genetically caused defect of immunocompetent cells leads to a breakdown of natural tolerance and infiltration of the thyroid gland by macrophages, lymphocytes, and plasma cells.
-Data on subpopulations of peripheral blood lymphocytes in patients with autoimmune thyroid diseases are contradictory.
+The study of the HLA system showed that Hashimoto's thyroiditis is associated with the DR5, DR3, B8 loci.
+The hereditary genesis of the disease (thyroiditis) Hashimoto is confirmed by data on frequent cases of the disease among close relatives.
+Genetically determined defect of immunocompetent cells leads to a breakdown of natural tolerance and infiltration of the thyroid gland by macrophages, lymphocytes, plasma cells.
+Data on subpopulations of peripheral blood lymphocytes in patients with autoimmune diseases of the thyroid gland are contradictory.
 However, most authors adhere to the point of view of the primary qualitative antigen-dependent defect of T-suppressors.
-But some researchers do not confirm this hypothesis and suggest that the immediate cause of the disease is an excess of iodine and other drugs that play the role of a resolving factor in a breakdown of natural tolerance.
-It is proved that the production of antibodies occurs in the thyroid gland, is carried out by the derivatives of beta-cells, is a T-dependent process.
+But some researchers do not confirm this hypothesis and suggest that the immediate cause of the disease is an excess of iodine and other drugs, which are assigned the role of a resolving factor in the breakdown of natural tolerance.
+It has been proven that the production of antibodies occurs in the thyroid gland, is carried out by derivatives of beta cells, is a T-dependent process.

 Causes and pathogenesis of autoimmune chronic thyroiditis